Trump’s COVID Case Could Be Mild or Fatal. Here Are Signs to Watch For.

 What to expect if Trump’s case is mild or moderate

-After a patient recovers, the CDC recommends that they remain isolated for at least ten days after the appearance of symptoms or three days after recovery — whichever comes later.
+After patients recover, the CDC recommends that they remain isolated for at least ten days after the appearance of symptoms or three days after recovery — whichever comes later.
 In the scenario, the odds are small that Trump will be able to meet Joe Biden for their second debate on October 15.

 What to expect if Trump’s case is severe

 If Trump’s condition instead worsens and the infection rages, the critical turn for the worse would typically come around the end of the first week.
-The CDC reports that the time from onset of symptoms to acute respiratory distress syndrome — the buildup of fluid in the lungs that puts people in the ICU — is usually around 8 to 15 days.
+The CDC reports that the time from onset of symptoms to acute-respiratory-distress syndrome — the buildup of fluid in the lungs that puts people in the ICU — is usually around eight to 15 days.

 Atlas told Fox that Trump “is a very, very healthy guy and the overwhelming majority of people even at his age do fine with this.
 He is very healthy and so I anticipate the same for him.”